tableau/webdataconnector/docs3/wdc_create_custom_auth_connector.md

   connector.secrets = { username, password }

-  //TODO: change url to the one that works with the basic auth connector.handlerInputs = [
+  //TODO: change url to the one that works with the custom auth connector.handlerInputs = [
     {
       fetcher: 'MyFetcher',